Ehevi/sfml-snake/README.md

 5. cleanup:
 ```
+cd ..
 rm -Rf build
-# or if you wanna clean everything
+# or if you wanna remove everything
-# cd ../..
+# cd ../../..
 # rm -Rf sfml-snake
 ```